suVrik/soft3d/README.md

-# soft3d
+# Software Rasterizer

-Soft3D is a simple 3D software rendrerer I made in a single weekend.
+A 3D software rendrerer I made in a single weekend.

 The following mesh has over 18k triangles and runs over 250 FPS on my Intel Core i9.